gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 where each message is configured for reliable and in-order delivery with the PPID set to DTLS-SCTP
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-Each user message DTLS SHALL be prepended with a single byte containing the DTLS connection ID value.
+Each user message DTLS SHALL be prepended with a single byte containing the DTLS connection index value.
 These user messages MAY contain one or more DTLS records.
 The SCTP stream ID used MAY be any stream ID that the ULP alreay uses, and if not know Stream 0.
 Note that all fragments of a handshake message